fenago/next-level-python-big-data/bigdata-with-pyspark/lab_4.md

 Pivot tabling with key-value paired data points
 ===============================================

-Pivot tables are very simple and easy to use.
-What we are going to do is use big datasets, such as the KDD cup dataset, and group certain values by certain keys.

-For example, we have a dataset of people and their favorite fruits.
-We want to know how many people have apple as their favorite fruit, so we will group the number of people, which is the value, against a key, which is the fruit.
-This is the simple concept of a pivot table.

 We can use the [map] function to move the KDD datasets into a key-value pair paradigm.
 We map feature [41] of the dataset using a [lambda] function in the [kv] key value, and we append the